 An industry that is not constantly growing and nurturing new talent is doomed to fail.
 Given that, the Publishing Association of South Africa (Pasa) and the Fibre, Processing and Manufacturing Seta (FP&M Seta) have joined forces to encourage skills development in the publishing industry.

 The response was outstanding and 45 of the publishers who applied will be showcased at the book fair at the Turbine Hall, Newtown, Johannesburg, from Friday July 31 to Sunday August 2.
+Publishers funded by the FP&M Seta will be given a stand at the book fair to showcase their books.

 They will attend a full-day skills development workshop on publishing and how to grow their businesses.
 They will also be at the Footnote Summit, which is focused on digital publishing.
 They will also take part in a workshop session and networking event with seven experienced publishing houses from across Africa, discussing publishing in Africa and the problems and opportunities of the book business in the Global South.